Swamiji’s 163rd Jayanti: Prajashakti Party’s Debut Reframes West Bengal’s 2026 Contest

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When did Prajashakti Party (Samadarshi) announce its debut in West Bengal?
+What did Prajashakti Party (Samadarshi) announce in West Bengal?

-On Swami Vivekananda’s 163rd birth anniversary, the party announced its formal political entry in West Bengal.
-The move positions the party as a new stakeholder ahead of the 2026 Assembly elections, with emphasis on cultural values within the constitutional framework.
+The article says Prajashakti Party (Samadarshi) announced its formal political entry in West Bengal on Swamiji’s 163rd birth anniversary.
+It positions the party as a new stakeholder ahead of the 2026 Assembly elections.